 Some analysts expect gravity-based storage to figure much more prominently in energy systems around the world in the coming years.
 In September last year, it was announced that Energy Vault’s gravity energy storage technology will be deployed at a 2GWh storage project in China being developed by Atlas Renewable LLC, the Investment Association of China, environmental management company China Tianying and a group of provincial and local governments.

-Meanwhile in February this year, underground gravity storage technology company Gravitricity signed a memorandum of understanding with Czech state enterprise DIAMO with the aim of working together to seek EU funds to transform the former Darkov deep mine into a large-scale energy store, a project that could be a pathfinder for projects Europe-wide.[5]
+Meanwhile, in February this year, underground gravity storage technology company Gravitricity signed a memorandum of understanding with Czech state enterprise DIAMO with the aim of working together to seek EU funds to transform the former Darkov deep mine into a large-scale energy store, a project that could be a pathfinder for projects Europe-wide.[5]
 A month earlier, Gravitricity appointed corporate finance specialists Gneiss Energy to spearhead a £40 million funding drive with the goal of building three demonstrator projects in the next five years.
-But some gravity-based energy storage technologies have been plagued by sceptics that question their effectiveness.
+However, some gravity-based energy storage technologies have been plagued by skeptics who question their effectiveness.

 Last year, Energy Vault – despite its roots in gravity-based storage – signed a contract for the deployment of a 275.2 MWh battery storage project at W Power’s Energy Reliability Center in Stanton, California, in a move it said reflected the company’s new “technology-agnostic” integration and software strategy – ultimately, it was a development that added fuel to the gravity-based storage skeptics fire.